aj07/velvet-hook/README.md

 #### Implementation Details

 - **Dynamic Pricing Calculation:** The prices of "YES" and "NO" tokens are recalculated based on their respective supplies and the USDC balance.
 This ensures that prices remain positive and reflect the current market dynamics.
-- **Custom Hooks:** The custom curve is implemented using Uniswap V4 hooks, specifically the `beforeSwap` and `afterSwap` hooks, to enforce the custom pricing rules and manage token balances within the pool.
+- **Custom Hooks:** The custom curve is implemented using V4 hooks, specifically the `beforeSwap` and `afterSwap` hooks, to enforce the custom pricing rules and manage token balances within the pool.

 ### Pool Operators (Periphery)

-Our contracts interact with the Uniswap V4 `PoolManager` to manage the prediction market pools.
+Our contracts interact with the V4 `PoolManager` to manage the prediction market pools.
 The `PredictionMarket` contract serves as a pool operator, handling the creation and management of pools for the "YES" and "NO" tokens.
 It utilizes the `PoolManager` to initialize pools, update token balances, and resolve markets based on the outcomes.

 #### Implementation Details